bingryan/wp/README.md

 ## wp(wp is wallpaper)

-`wp` is command line for change your system wallpaper.
+`wp` is command line for change your system(windows, osx, linux) wallpaper.

 ### Installation